Twoody/hotel/README.md

 This migration system provides a structured approach to evolving your Firestore schema with built-in safety nets such as backups and rollback capabilities.
 Adjustments may be needed (especially around batch sizes) to align with Firestore’s operational limits.

+To run a rollback:

+- `npm run migrate:rollback migration_v2_1700000000000`
+- Replace `migration_v2_1700000000000` with the actual migration ID needed to roll back (as recorded in the logs).